The Play Garden

 The Dix Bridge

 The Dix Bridge formally joins Saratoga and Washington Counties within Hudson Crossing Park.
-Once closed to foot traffic, it now serves as the keystone of the Park, bridging communities and inviting bicyclists, pedestrians, snowmobilers, and skiers to cross the Hudson River.
+Once closed to foot traffic, it now serves as the keystone of the Park, bridging communities and inviting cyclists, pedestrians, snowmobilers, and skiers to cross the Hudson River.
 It also serves as the local crossing for the Champlain Canalway Trail and the Empire State Trail.

 The Hudson